World Architecture: Virtual Reality Panoramas (Columbia University)

 In 2007, the Venice campaign produced over 340 panoramas of landmarks.
 These include: the Ca’ d’Oro, the Doge’s Palace, Piazza San Marco, the Rialto Bridge, San Giorgio Maggiore, Santa Maria dei Miracoli, Santa Maria della Salute, San Michele in Isola, San Pietro di Castello, Santa Maria Gloriosa dei Frari, San Zaccaria, Santo Stefano, the Scuola Grande della Misericordia, the Scuola Grande di San Marco, the Scuola Grande di San Rocco, and the Scuola Grande di San Giovanni Evangelista.
 This campaign was conducted under the aegis of the Columbia University Center for Study in Venice at Casa Muraro.

 The Japanese campaign generated approximately 200 panoramas (and 2,000 still photographs) of traditional and contemporary architecture.
-The team documented 20th- and 21st-century architecture in Tokyo, including the work of Tadao Ando, Le Corbusier, Maki Fumihiko, Chûta Itô, Tôyô Itô, Kengo Kuma, Sejima and Nishizawa and Associates (SANAA), Seiichi Shirai, Kenzô Tange, and Frank Lloyd Wright Tetsurô Yoshida.
-Also included are panoramas of temples, shrines, and residences in the pre-modern capitals of Nara and Kyoto, many of which have been designated UNESCO World Heritage Sites.
+The team documented 20th- and 21st-century architecture in Tokyo, including the work of Tadao Ando, Le Corbusier, Maki Fumihiko, Chûta Itô, Tôyô Itô, Kengo Kuma, Sejima and Nishizawa and Associates (SANAA), Seiichi Shirai, Kenzô Tange, and Tetsurô Yoshida.
+Panoramas of temples, shrines, and residences in the pre-modern capitals of Nara and Kyoto are also included.

 Chicago and South America, 2011

-In 2011, Artstor sponsored a campaign that resulted in nearly 140 panoramas of architecture in Chicago, and close to 20 of sites in Peru and Bolivia.
+In 2011, Artstor sponsored a campaign that resulted in nearly 140 panoramas in Chicago, and close to 20 of sites in Peru and Bolivia.
 The Chicago selection features Frank Lloyd Wright’s home and studio, the Mies van der Rohe buildings at the Illinois Institute of Technology, Louis Sullivan’s Holy Trinity Orthodox Cathedral, and Chicago’s Millennium Park.
-Panoramas from South America include Sacsayhuamán, an Inca walled complex, and Tambomachay, an Inca site of aqueducts, canals and waterfalls, both near Cusco, Peru; Sillustani, a pre-Incan burial ground on the shores of Lake Umayo near Puno, Peru; the Chimu adobe city of Chan Chan, near Trujillo, Peru; and an Inca temple in Isla del Sol, Bolivia.
+Panoramas from South America include Sacsayhuamán, and Tambomachay; Sillustani, a pre-Incan burial ground on the shores of Lake Umayo near Puno, Peru; the Chimu adobe city of Chan Chan, near Trujillo, Peru; and an Inca temple in Isla del Sol, Bolivia.

 The Media Center for Art History, Department of Art History and Archaeology, Columbia Universityexplores material culture, vision, media, and pedagogy in the broadest sense to connect faculty research and student learning through the creative application of technology.